Trying to Conceive? Warning— It May Be Hard to Get Pregnant in 2025

 Top 8 ways to optimize your chances for pregnancy

 Talk about your fertility goals together.
-This may include reaching out to professionals for help or may include conversations about how adoption may be a preferred route.
+This may include reaching out to professionals for help or may consist of conversations about how adoption may be a preferred route.
 Make sure you’re on the same page.

 Men: get your sperm health checked.